 May Not Fit in EVERY Light Fixture

-The extra width of the heat sink near the base may prevent proper fitting of this bulb into some light fixtures and lamps.
+The extra width of the heat sink near the base may cause poor bulb fitting into some light fixtures.

 Heavier than “Edison” Light Bulbs

 Due to the tackiness on the globe part, dust can be harder than simply wiping off, to remove.
-Also, the interior portions of the heat sink fins can accumulate dirt, particularly when these bulbs are deployed in dusty locations.
-Too much “clogging” of these channels can spell premature bulb failure because when dirty, the sink does not as efficiently dissipate the component-damaging heat.
-Improved heat sinking design (wider and fewer channels) may ease bulb cleanup problems.
+Also, the heat sink fins can pick up dirt when you place these bulbs in dusty spaces.
+Too much “clogging” of these channels can spell early LED failure.
+Why?
+Because when dirty, the sink does not cool the bulb as well.
+And too much heat shortens LED life.
+But better heat sink design, with wider and fewer channels, may ease bulb cleanup.

 Should Not be Just Tossed into the Garbage